All Products

 CPU utilization metrics

-AnalyticDB for MySQL uses CPU utilization metrics to display the maximum CPU utilization and average CPU utilization across nodes.
+AnalyticDB for MySQL uses CPU utilization metrics to display the maximum CPU utilization and the average CPU utilization across nodes.
 The following table describes the metrics supported by different AnalyticDB for MySQL editions.

 Edition